billiesumera/POLI-179/README.md

 Next, for comparison with Method 2, percentages were calculated by taking these similarity scores and normalizing them to a 0-100 scale, where 0 represents maximum similarity to female words and 100 represents maximum similarity to male words.

 ### Method 2 Overview
 Method 2 of this project uses the Bing Image Downloader to collect images for each profession.
 Each image is fed through Fairface gender detection model.
-The gender distribution is calculated into a percentage where 100 means all male photos.
+The gender distribution is calculated into a percentage where 100 means all male photos and 0 means all female images.

-FairFace Model:
+Link to FairFace Model:
 [https://github.com/dchen236/FairFace]

 ## Setup Instructions